btimotheus/autopilot-hash-collector/README.md

 # Autopilot Hardware Hash Collection Toolset

+Hi!
+I'm a network administrator with no prior scripting experience.
+I needed a quick and reliable way to collect hardware hashes from used PCs for Windows Autopilot.
+With the help of Microsoft Copilot, I created this simple toolset that runs directly from the OOBE screen using a USB stick.

+This project is shared in case it helps others in a similar situation.
+# Autopilot Hardware Hash Collection Toolset

 This toolset helps you collect Windows Autopilot hardware hashes from PCs at the OOBE screen, using a USB stick.
 It was developed with the help of Microsoft Copilot.

 ## 📁 Files Included